-Yes Partial No Exempted Not Applicable Explanation Yes Par 4.5.
-BOARD COMMITTEES 4.5.8-Minutes of all committee meetings are X kept and reported to board members.
-Mavi has determined the number of its independent board 4.6.
+Yes Partial l No I Exempted Not Applicable Explanation Yes Partial No Exempted Not Applicable Explanation 4.5.
+BOARD COMMITTEES Mavi has determined 4.5.8-Minutes of all committee meetings are kept and reported to board members. Х the number of its independent board 4.6.
 FINANCIAL RIGHTS members at three.
 In so doing, the Company considered various factors such as the volume of its operations and its administrative needs.
 Currently, 4.6.1-The Board of Directors has conducted a board performance evaluation to review whether it has discharged all its responsibilities effectively.
+X No specific study was conducted at board level regarding performance evaluation.
 4.5.5-Board members serve in only one of the Board's committees.
 X the Board has three committees.
 In respect of the principle requiring committee chairs to be independent members, it is necessary to delegate multiple committee chairs to the independent members.
 This does not give rise to any conflict of interest within the Company.
-4.6.4-The company did not extend any loans to its board directors or executives, nor extended their lending period or enhanced the amount of those loans, or improve conditions thereon, and did not extend loans under a personal credit title by third parties or provided guarantees such as surety in favour of them.
-4.5.6-Committees have invited persons to the meetings as deemed necessary to obtain their views.
-1 Х In accordance with the working principles of the committees, the committees may make use of the opinions of the independent experts.
+4.6.4-The company did not extend any loans to its board directors or executives, nor extended their lending period or enhanced the amount of those loans, or improve conditions thereon, and did not extend loans under a personal credit title by third parties or provided guarantee such as surety in favour of them.
+X 4.5.6-Committees have invited persons to the meetings as deemed necessary to obtain their views. d X In accordance with the working principles of the committees, the committees may make use of the opinions of the independent experts.
 During the past year, no such request was brought up by the committees.
 4.6.5-The individual remuneration of board members and executives is disclosed in the annual report.
-4.5.7-If external consultancy services are used, the independence of the provider is stated in the annual report. Х There has not been any external consultancy services used.
+X The General Assembly determines remuneration rates payable to members of Mavi's Board of Directors.
+In line with general practice, total amount of remunerations of board members and senior executives are 4.5.7-If external consultancy services are used, the independence of the provider is stated in the annual report. Х There has not been any external consultancy services used. disclosed to the public in the Company's financial table footnotes.